anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

   - Create a Article
   - Update a Article
   - Delete a Article

+* **Development**
+  - *External project from J4*.
+PRO: Freedom to develop and propose core changes
+  - Inclusion in the Core: Time constraints and harder to be accepted.
+Difficult to evolve.

+* **Extensibility**: other extensions must be able to add new entry points.
+REST API for Joomla Contacts (com_contact)
+  - /api for Contacts
+  - List Contacts (/api/contacts)
+  - Retrieve a Contact (/api/contacts/999)
+  - Create a Contact
+  - Update a Contact
+  - Delete a Contact

+* **API Key Authentication**: authentication based on a general token.
+Generate a api key per user (in com_users for us) and use this in header for auth.

+* **Business Models**:
+  - *Current JModels*: The state of the models is currently tightly coupled (populate state etc.) to web stuff.
+Not channel-agnostic.
+PRO: They are throughly tested.
+For example: High level hacks for simple read operations. [https://github.com/mbabker/jdayflorida-app/tree/master/libraries/api/controller](https://github.com/mbabker/jdayflorida-app/tree/master/libraries/api/controller)
+  - Mini-Service Layer: Create a clean layer.
+E.g. Article management via JTable, featured and frontend tables.

+ * **Unit Tests**: The project must include tests.

+ * **Interfaces**:
+  - JModelInterface
+    - getItem
+    - getItems

 ### Nice to have

 * User Interface to configure
+* Backwards compatibility with J3

 ### Out of the scope

 * ACL at field level
+* OAUTH
+* Service Layer

 ## Comparable Products